-The Doctor of Physical Therapy curriculum of the Department of Physical Therapy and Human Movement Sciences, Northwestern University, Feinberg School of Medicine, prepares physical therapists who are able to apply the art and science of physical therapy to solve complex patient/client needs.
+The Doctor of Physical Therapy curriculum of the Department of Physical Therapy and Human Movement Sciences, Northwestern University, Feinberg School of Medicine, prepares physical therapists who apply habits of the heart, mind and hand and collaborate with patients to solve their needs.
 Physical therapists must understand the interaction of physiologic, biomechanical, and behavioral factors that contribute to normal and abnormal movement, and the impact of sociocultural issues on patients/clients and families.
 Students are challenged to make evaluation and intervention decisions that balance patient/client factors with best evidence.

-Learning is viewed as a dynamic and interactive process.
+Learning is viewed as a dynamic, interactive, and collaborative process.
 Academic and clinical faculty cooperatively plan and implement creative and progressive learning experiences to prepare students to assume various roles within physical therapy.
 Learning activities focus on developing students' abilities to think critically and develop creative solutions to both new and familiar problems.
 All students conduct inquiry into a narrowly defined topic of relevance to the profession of physical therapy.
 Faculty and students are expected to strive for excellence in all endeavors, internalize and demonstrate professional values and ethical behavior, and meet explicit technical and behavioral standards.
-Emphasis is placed on developing and demonstrating the skills to be effective lifelong learners who are able to create and respond to changes in healthcare.
+Emphasis is placed on developing and demonstrating the skills to be effective lifelong learners who create and respond to changes in healthcare.